inside.ewu.edu

 Pre-requisites: sophomore standing.

-This course is a variable topics course exploring current interests and specific research foci in each of the four sub-fields of anthropology.
+A variable topics course exploring current interests and specific research foci in each of the four sub-fields of anthropology.
 Topics might include anthropological perspectives on contemporary issues; current research interests of specific faculty; further investigation of sub-topics included in large survey courses.

 ANTR 401.
 ANTHROPOLOGY RESEARCH METHODS.
 5 Credits.